shiomachisoft/PicoMtrx/README.md

 ## How to Create an mtrx File

-You can create a dedicated video file from your own mp4 video.
+You can create a matrix data file (.mtrx file) from your own mp4 video.

 1. Click the "Convert mp4 to mtrx file" button in the app and select the mp4 file you want to convert.
 2. An ".mtrx" file will be created in the same folder as the mp4 file.